Fossil Beach

 Fossil Walks

-During the summer months the Visitor Centre in conjunction with Geckoella run fossil walks for families.
+During the holiday months the Visitor Centre in conjunction with Geckoella run fossil walks for families, visitors and local people.
 These walks last approximately 2 hours.
 You are taken by a qualified geologist to the bay and are shown the main fossil beds on the beach.
-You will be told about the formation of the fossils and the Jurassic fault that runs through Hellwell bay.
+You will be told about the formation of the fossils and the Jurassic fault that runs through Helwell bay.
 There will be an opportunity to hunt for your own fossils and to ask all those questions you always wanted to know the answers too!

 For Fossil Walks check out our events pages!

-ACCESSIBILITY: Access to Hellwell Bay from Watchet is a 10 minute walk across the headland.
+ACCESSIBILITY: Access to Helwell Bay from Watchet is a 10 minute walk across the headland.
 There is a short set of steps on the walk to the Bay and the access to the beach is down a flight of 72 steps.
-The beach has an uneven Pebble and rock surface.
+The beach has an uneven pebble and rock surface.